Lockheed to buy Black Hawk maker Sikorsky for $9 billion

 The news buoyed Lockheed shares close to February record highs set.
 Shares were up 1.8 percent at $204.78; United Tech shares were about 0.4 percent lower at $110.30.

-"Sikorsky is a natural fit for Lockheed Martin and complements our broad portfolio of world-class aerospace and defense products and technologies," Hewson told analysts on an earnings call.
+"Sikorsky is a natural fit for Lockheed Martin and complements our broad portfolio of world-class aerospace and defence products and technologies," Hewson told analysts on an earnings call.

 She said the deal would give Lockheed access to a $30 billion annual military and commercial rotorcraft market, and said Lockheed expected Sikorsky's commercial helicopter business to recover from an oil-price related slump in coming years.